Personal tutor support

 How will I know who my personal tutor is?

-You’ll meet your allocated personal tutor during your first week at university.
+You’ll meet your allocated personal tutor during Welcome week at university.
 At this meeting, your personal tutor will introduce themselves and give you their contact details.
 We’ll try to make sure you have the same personal tutor throughout your course.

 You can also find your personal tutor’s name by logging onto the Student Dashboard via your NOW learning room.